Meenakshi Gigi Durham

 What is Gigi’s story?

 Meenakshi Gigi Durham is a distinguished scholar, teacher, and writer whose work centers on media and the politics of the body.
 Her research emphasizes issues of gender, sexuality, race, youth cultures, and sexual violence.
-She holds a joint appointment in Gender, Women's & Sexuality Studies and is Associate Dean for Outreach and Engagement for The College of Liberal Arts and Sciences.
+She holds a joint appointment in Gender, Women's & Sexuality Studies and was Associate Dean for Outreach and Engagement in The College of Liberal Arts and Sciences from 2017-2019.

 Gigi is the 2019 recipient of the University of Iowa’s May Brodbeck Distinguished Achievement Award for Faculty.
 She also received the campus-wide 2017 President and Provost Teaching Excellence Award, the University of Iowa’s highest award for teaching.

 She was named a CLAS Collegiate Scholar in 2012.
 She is also the recipient of a Faculty Scholar Award from The University of Iowa.
 She was the 2014 recipient of the International Communication Association's Teresa Award, the Feminist Scholarship Division's highest award for achievement in research.
 She won the University of Iowa’s honors thesis mentor award in 2015.